stuckyb/sqlite_taxonomy/taxonomy_upload/readme.md

 Reads a taxonomy from a database and prints it to the screen.
 The output is nearly identical to that produced by `print_csv_taxonomy.py`.
 In fact, the output of these two programs can be compared to verify that a database representation of a taxonomy is structurally the same as its CSV representation.

-As with the previous two programs, `dump_db_taxonomy.py` requires a database configuration file in order to connect to a taxonomy database.
+As with the previous two programs, `dump_db_taxonomy.py` requires a SQLite database file in order to connect to a taxonomy database.
 See the documentation of `load_taxonomy.py` for more details.

 The only required argument is the ID of the taxonomy to load from the database (that is, the value of "taxonomy_id" from the "taxonomies" table).